 If the hook is weak, the container is likely to fall on a stormy day.
 You end up with a broken plant and a lot of mess to clean up.
 It is also important to keep upside tomatoes plants well watered.

-These tips are useful in ensure you grow big, healthy, and fresh tomato crop in the limited space.
+These tips are useful to ensure you grow big, healthy, and fresh tomato crop in the limited space.

-Although they will not help solve all the problems in your garden, they are great when you want to grow healthy plants throughout the summer season.
+Although they will not help solve all the problems in your garden, they are great when you want to grow healthy plants throughout the spring and summer growing season.

 Remember a good garden takes a considerable amount of time, effort, and preventive measure for it to produce maximally.